BeckhamL/eStore/README.md

 # TODO

 1. Add route to my cart (use angular material for notifs)
-2. Create different users (admin, user)
-3. Filter postings by categories
+2. Filter postings by categories
-4. Make create postings page for admin
+3. make edit page